orb-lang/helm/doc/md/helm/historian.md

 end
 insert(migrations, migration_3)
 ```

 ### Migration shim

   Having the database in a hidden file is a holdover from when it was living
-in ``~``.
+in `~`\.
 It's a bad idea, hidden files interact badly with the Trash, it makes
-it pointlessly difficult to check for a WAL file, and so on.
+it pointlessly difficult to check for a WAL file, and so on\.

-We have enough users (like, five I think) that I'm going to add a shim to
+We have enough users \(like, five I think\) that I'm going to add a shim to
-perform a migration to a new ``$BRIDGE_HOME/helm/`` directory.
+perform a migration to a new `$BRIDGE_HOME/helm/` directory\.
 Inside that
-directory, the new name of ``.helm`` will be ``helm.sqlite``.
+directory, the new name of `.helm` will be `helm.sqlite`\.

 ```lua
 -- make the /helm directory